ggravlingen/pypmanager/README.md

 ### Why

 I have been looking for a library where I can download a set of transactions from my broker and pension fund manager and compile them into a report giving me an overview of all holdings.
+I have found some alternatives where I'm expected to store my data in the cloud.
+I don't want that, so I wrote this local-only library.
+The only thing cloud is that the library allows you to fetch market data from the Internet.

 ### Data format